urbanjost/M_framework/README.md

 -->
 <!--
-Command line options use the built-in NAMELIST-group See the tests for M_time and M_strings for more elaborata examples.
+Command line options use the built-in NAMELIST-group See the tests for M_time and M_strings for more elaborate examples.
 ## Samples
 + comparing files numerically
 + comparing floating point scalar values and arrays